Registration Now Open for the 2026 Education Forum!

 What is Education Forum?

-The ETA Education Forum event offers individuals the opportunity to network, collaborate and train.
-Event participants are given an opportunity to discuss training demands, recent developments in emerging technologies and industry trends.
+The ETA Education Forum event offers individuals the opportunity to network, collaborate, and train.
+Event participants are given an opportunity to discuss training demands, recent developments in emerging technologies, and industry trends.
 Those attending the available training sessions will have the opportunity to become certified as part of the class.
 Certification is important in this competitive job market, and remains a vital part of electronics-related industries.

-Co-Hosted with
+Co-Located with

 IWCE Logo